NY Writers Coalition Inc. (NYWC) empowers and enriches the lives of

 NY Writers Coalition’s Workshop Method

-What happens during a NYWC Workshop?
+What happens during an NYWC workshop?

 Workshop leaders also write as part of the group, providing a model for taking risks and showing vulnerability in a group setting.
 These guidelines ensure that participants feel safe to write and read aloud even the riskiest material.